-1. The Terminator
+1. James Cameron // The Terminator

 Paul McCartney was just 22 when he “woke up with a lovely tune in my head” and thought, “That’s great, I wonder what that is?’”
 He got up and easily picked the tune out on the piano, but was convinced that it must have been something he heard years ago and subconsciously remembered.
 After further investigation revealed that it was a McCartney original, he jotted down some lyrics: “Scrambled eggs, oh, my baby, how I love your legs.”
-The real words came later, obviously.
+The real words to "Yesterday" came later.

-3. Frankenstein’s Monster
+3. Mary Shelley // Frankenstein’s Monster

-4. Jekyll and Hyde
+4. Robert Louis Stevenson // Jekyll and Hyde

 Yep, that’s Twilight.
 Meyer wrote her dream down, she said, because it was so different from her everyday, stay-at-home-mom life that she wanted to hold on to it.
 “I just wanted to remember it so badly.
 That’s why I started writing it down—not because I thought this would be a great story for a novel.”

-6. The Necronomicon
+6. H.P.
+Lovecraft // The Necronomicon

 H.P.
 Lovecraft saw his famous book of the dead in his dreams, including the odd title.
 What that quality REM time didn’t reveal was the book’s meaning: Lovecraft had no idea what the odd word meant but scribbled it down anyway.
 His rough attempt to translate it from Greek resulted in the fitting “An Image of the Law of the Dead.”
-He may have been indirectly (or directly) inspired by a first-century poem called the Astronomicon.
+He may have been indirectly (or directly) inspired by a 1st-century poem called the Astronomicon.

-7. The Periodic Table
+7. Dmitri Mendeleev // the Periodic Table

-8. Jack Nicklaus’ Golf Swing
+8. Jack Nicklaus // His Golf Swing

 The subconscious isn’t just a creativity factory—it’s a sports clinic, too.
 Nicklaus figured out why his game was off after he dreamed that he was owning the links in a way he hadn’t for a while.
 After analyzing the dream, the six-time Masters champ realized he was gripping the club differently in the dream than he did in real life.
 “I tried it the way I did in my dream and it worked.
 I feel kind of foolish admitting it, but it really happened in a dream.”

-9. The Sewing Machine Needle
+9. Elias Howe // Sewing Machine Needle

 “One night he dreamed that he was building a sewing machine in a strange country for a savage king.
 The king had given him 24 hours to complete the machine and make it sew, but try as he would he could not make the needle work, and finally gave up in despair.
 At sunrise he was taken out to be executed, and with the mechanical action of the mind in times of great crises he noted that the spears carried by the warriors were pierced near the head.
 Suddenly, he realized that here was the solution of the sewing machine needle.
 He begged for time—and while still begging, awoke.
 It was four o’clock.
 Hastily he dressed and went to his workshop—at nine o’clock the model of the needle with an eye at the point was finished.”

-11. Stephen King’s Misery
+11. Stephen King // Misery